SparrowFabrications/sparrowfabrications.github.io/diana-instant-square-adapter.md

-## Diana Instant Square Shutter Release Cable Adapter
+## Lomography Diana Instant Square Shutter Release Cable Adapter
-Diana Instant Square Shutter Release Cable Adapter.
+Lomography Diana Instant Square Shutter Release Cable Adapter.
 Please note the cable required is shown but not included.
 Works with cables [such as this one](https://www.amazon.co.uk/dp/B09126NKPN).

 Designed by me from scratch to fit the Diana Instant Square camera.
 It allows you to use a shutter release cable for beautiful long exposure pictures or selfies.